 - may choose to expand the focus to redirect the questioning to stronger ground. - 3.
 They are Honest.
 Speakers should answer questions truthfully and to the best of their knowledge.
-If a speaker does not know the answer, he should say so; if he does not know how a question relevant, he should say so; if provide an answer and let his opponent work, about relevance.
+If a speaker does not know the answer, he should say so; if he does not know how a question is relevant, he should provide an answer and let his opponent worry about relevance.